ProvableHQ/leo/documentation/language/layout.md

 - From `outer.leo` (current module: `outer`), `inner::foo` resolves to `outer::inner::foo`.
 - From `outer/inner.leo` (current module: `outer::inner`), a bare `foo` resolves to `outer::inner::foo`.

-This is also why a downward path always works (parent → child, e.g. `outer.leo` → `outer/inner.leo`) but **upward and sideways paths from a submodule do not**: writing `common::foo` from inside `outer/inner.leo` resolves to `outer::inner::common::foo`, which is not what you want.
-There is currently no syntax for referring to an item that lives outside the current module's subtree.
+A downward path from parent to child always works, for example from `outer.leo` to `outer/inner.leo`.
+However, upward and sideways paths from a submodule do not work.
+In `outer/inner.leo`, `common::foo` resolves to `outer::inner::common::foo`.
+Leo does not have syntax to reference an item outside the current module subtree.

 ```leo file=../code_snippets/layout/module_demo/src/mymod.leo#snippet
 ```